Environmental law and practice in Australia: overview

 In prescribed circumstances, to the state with the written approval of the Minister for the Environment.

-Each state and territory's legislation deals with the issue of lender liability separately.
+Each state and territory deals with the issue of lender liability differently.
 As a general principle, lenders who simply hold a security interest over land, without possession, are not liable for any contamination of that land.

-In Western Australia, a mortgagee is an owner for the purposes of the CS Act if it is in possession of all or part of the site (CS Act).
+In Western Australia, a mortgagee is an owner for the purposes of the CS Act if it is in possession of all or part of the site.
 This may result in a mortgagee in possession having liability under the CS Act.

-Depending on the circumstances, an individual may potentially have a common law cause of action, or a claim for breach of contract, available to them.
+Depending on the circumstances, an individual may have a common law cause of action, or a claim for breach of contract, available to them if they have been affected by pollution.
 An individual may be able to bring an action in negligence or nuisance for damage caused by the movement of contamination onto their land.

 Most liability for environmental harm or other contraventions of environmental laws attaches to the responsible person or entity.
 Therefore, in many cases, the buyer of assets does not inherit the environmental liabilities of the seller.